 Which Should I Buy?

-Only you can decide, and it will largely depend on your performance requirements.
-Are you looking for something with a lot of features packed in, or something with the largest amount of EQ controllability?
-Do you need a battery power option, and a small pedal, or are you after something sturdy and substantial, that you’re happy to plug into the mains?
+Are you looking for something with a lot of features packed in or something with the largest amount of EQ controllability?
+Do you need a battery power option and a small pedal, or are you after something sturdy and substantial, that you’re happy to plug into the mains?

-Our top pick of the above preamps was the LR Baggs Venue DI.
+Our top pick is the LR Baggs Venue DI.
 Its impressive amount of features enabled us to significantly reduce the number of various pieces of equipment we were carrying back and forth to every gig, and the quality of the tone shaping options was excellent.

-Since many acoustic guitar preamps are also quite expensive, it might be worth checking out the BBE Acoustimax if keeping the total cost as low as possible is your main priority.
-It does what it does well, but it’s not an all in one box like the LR Baggs Venue or the Radial Tonebone PZ-Pre.
+If cost is an issue, it might be worth checking out the BBE Acoustimax if keeping the total cost as low as possible is your main priority.
+It does what it does well, but it’s not an all in one box like the LR Baggs Venue or the Radial Tonebone PZ.
 The cost may seem cheaper, but you’re getting less functionality.

 As a final note, some preamps are designed with multiple instruments in mind.
-This usually isn’t a problem, and may indeed be a benefit to you, but some of the subtler nuances of acoustic amplification can be lost in a preamp that isn’t purpose-designed.
-If you want to be absolutely certain that you’ll get the right tone shaping properties for your acoustic guitar, the Radial Tonebone PZ-Pre – designed with acoustic guitars in mind – gives you the most fine tuning control.
-As well as having multiple EQ controls, a feedback suppressor and boost options, this pedal has multiple inputs and outputs, which can massively increase your fine tuning options.
+This usually isn’t a problem, and may indeed be a benefit to you, but some of the subtler nuances of acoustic amplification are lost in a preamp that isn’t purpose-designed.
+If you want to be certain that you’ll get the right tone shaping properties for your acoustic guitar, the Radial Tonebone PZ – designed with acoustic guitars in mind – gives you the finest tuning control.
+As well as having multiple EQ controls, a feedback suppressor and boost options, this pedal has numerous inputs and outputs, which can massively increase your fine-tuning options.

-Whichever preamp suits you and your setup the best, we hope that you enjoy the newfound controllability and the peace of mind that that brings.
+Whichever one you choose, we hope that you enjoy the newfound controllability and peace of mind that that brings.